 When you sustain serious or life-changing injuries due to the negligence or deliberately dangerous behavior of another, you could be entitled to recover compensation in respect of your pain and suffering, medical expenses, loss of earnings, and other associated costs.

-To discuss your case with an experienced and skilled attorney capable of recovering the maximum amount of compensation available to you, call the Law Offices of Howard Craig Kornberg today to arrange your free initial consultation.
+To discuss your case with an experienced and skilled attorney capable of recovering the maximum amount of compensation available to you, call the Law Offices of Howard Kornberg today to arrange your free initial consultation.
 We can be reached at 310-997-0904.